PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Two1.md

 He slowed his steps to decelerated his distance northwards.
 He could hear the two with the cow arguing: the girl didn't want to get lost in the forst, the boy wanted to get home; The girl said the boots didn't work like that: the boy seeming to be swayed her way.
 They stopped talking.
 He turned around.
 The two were still there but he was behind them.
 The cow faced him.

-He took a few steps towards them introducing himself with a polite cough, some distance between them, giving them adequate space.
+He took a few steps towards them introducing himself with a polite cough, some distance between them; giving them adequate space.
 They turned around.

 The man bowed slightly, moderately spread his hands apart as a gesture of openness.
 “Hello” he smiled, more shyly than his stance and confident posture would expect.